Grants & Cultural Investments

 Project: Art Compost & the Word Mechanics: A Musical Podcast Jam with Seth & Friends

-Description: A podcast will be created under the guidance of writer-poet-musician-producer SETH, utilizing the collective experience that Art Compost & the Word Mechanics has been performing live, mixing poetry and spoken word with improvisational music.
+Description: A recurring podcast was created under the guidance of writer-poet-musician-producer SETH, utilizing the collective experience of Art Compost & the Word Mechanics, with live performances, mixing poetry and spoken word with improvisational music.
 More than 50 musicians have been part of the Art Compost family with weekly appearances at the Mercury Café, called the “Jam Before the Slam,” an all-inclusive event inviting poets, singers and musicians from the audience to join musicians on stage.
-The podcast will make poetry more entertaining and thus more accessible to general audiences and will use its inspiration, verve, voice and power to excite, illuminate and entertain podcast and broadcast audiences alike.
+Through this podcast, poetry becomes more entertaining and thus more accessible to general audiences, using inspiration, verve, voice and power to excite, illuminate and entertain podcast and broadcast audiences alike.

 Renaissance Mind LLC